sontungexpt/smart-resizing/README.md

 - **Calculate the area with a lot of empty space compared to the total window and resize based on that.**

-  - Compared with the middle position of vim and choose the side with the most empty space to minimize or maximize the window.
+  - Compared with the middle position of vim and choose the side with the most empty space to maximize and least empty space to minimize.

+  - If the height cannot be resized further, the window will glide to the bottommost or rightmost position.

 ### 🚀 **Speed Up When Holding:**